sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/04_java/layouts-java.md

 The Layouts API is accessible through `glue.layouts()`.

 To save a global Layout, use the `save()` method and specify a name for the Layout.
 Note that if a Layout with the same name already exists, it will be replaced.
-If a name is not specified, a random name will be generated:
+If a name isn't specified, a random name will be generated:

 ```java
 CompletionStage<Void> layout = glue.layouts().save(options -> options